 Agent collection latency

 Agents and management solutions use different strategies to collect data from a virtual machine, which may affect the latency.
 Some specific examples include the following:

 - Windows events, syslog events, and performance metrics are collected immediately.
 Linux performance counters are polled at 30-second intervals.

 - IIS logs and custom logs are collected once their timestamp changes.
 For IIS logs, this is influenced by the rollover schedule configured on IIS.

 - Active Directory Replication solution performs its assessment every five days, while the Active Directory Assessment solution performs a weekly assessment of your Active Directory infrastructure.
 The agent will collect these logs only when assessment is complete.

 To ensure Log Analytics agent is lightweight, the agent buffers logs and periodically uploads them to Log Analytics.
 Upload frequency varies between 30 seconds and 2 minutes depending on the type of data.
 Most data is uploaded in under 1 minute.
 Network conditions may negatively affect the latency of this data to reach Log Analytics ingestion point.

 Azure logs and metrics

 Activity log data will take about 5 minutes to come available in Log Analytics.
-Data from diagnostic logs and metrics can take 1-5 minutes to become available, depending on the Azure service.
-It will then take an additional 30-60 seconds for logs and 3 minutes for metrics for data to be sent to Log Analytics ingestion point.
+Data from diagnostic logs and metrics can take 1-15 minutes to become available for processing, depending on the Azure service.
+Once it's available, it will then take an additional 30-60 seconds for logs and 3 minutes for metrics for data to be sent to Log Analytics ingestion point.

 Management solutions collection